 - Did the defendant actually know a minor was consuming or in possession of drugs or alcohol? (ex.
 Was the defendant in another room while the open house party was happening?)

 - Did the defendant take reasonable steps to prevent the minor from consuming or possessing drugs or alcohol?

 - Can the state produce the necessary witnesses to prove the charge?

 - Did the defendant have control of the residence?

-If you have been charged with having an Open House Party in Palm Beach County, Martin County, or Broward County please do not hesitate to contact a Palm Beach criminal defense attorney from Bottari & Doyle at (561)-588-2711 for a free consultation.
+If you have been charged with having an Open House Party near Delray Beach, do not hesitate to contact the Delray Beach criminal defense attorneys from Bottari & Doyle at (561)-588-2711 for a free consultation.